Institute of Welsh Affairs Privacy Notice

 When you become a member of the IWA, we will collect the following personal details from you:

 - Email Address

-- Date of Birth (if Young Professional membership – to ascertain you are under 30)
+- Date of Birth (if Young Persons membership – to ascertain you are under 30)

 These details will be added to our database (currently Salesforce) in order to manage your membership.
 This data will also be transferred to our email and marketing service (currently Mailchimp) in order to send you the membership newsletter and keep you updated on the IWA’s work.
 When you are sent an email, Mailchimp will collect your IP address, the location where you received the email, if you open the email, where you click on the email, and if the email bounced.

 If your payment is made using our third party provider (currently GoCardless) then we only have access to your bank name and the last 3 digits of your account.

 However if your direct debit was set up directly with us prior to 2016, you pay by SAGEPAY or by cheque then we will collect the following information:

 - The name of your bank